paigemoody/visual-scout/README.md

     visual-scout extract-frames <your directory path>
 ```

-*Note: If you want to use example videos to get a sense of the process run you can use `visual_scout/example_input` as your directory path.*
+*Note: If you want to use example videos to get a sense of the process you can use `visual_scout/example_input` as your directory path.*

-**Example 2**: You want to extract frames using smart sampling, but want to be more "strict" about when we determine two frames are "suffiently similar".
+**Example 2**: You want to extract frames using smart sampling, but want to be more "strict" about concluding that frames are "suffiently similar".

 ```
     visual-scout extract-frames visual_scout/example_input --similarity strict